 2. Make a proper time-table for your preparations.

 3. Follow the timetable strictly and increase your potential day by day.

 4. Consider the good preparation books and study materials.

-5. Practice mock test & previous year question papers.
+5. Practice NEET Online Test Series & previous year question papers.

 6. Make mistakes while practicing, and correct them and never repeat them.